-If the Configuration Update Indication requires a Registration procedure, depending on the parameters included in the UE Configuration Update command steps 3a or 3b+4 or 3c+4 or 3d+4 are executed..
+If the Configuration Update Indication requires a Registration procedure, depending on the parameters included in the UE Configuration Update command steps 3a or 3b+4 or 3c+4 or 3d+4 are executed, but skips step 2a..

+2a.
+If the UE acknowledges to the AMF for the success of the UE Configuration Update with the Network Slicing Subscription change, the AMF initiates AMF Policy Association Modification as described in clause 4.16.2.1 to trigger PCF policy update of the URSP rule in the UE.

 3a.
 If MICO is included in the UE Configuration Update Command message, UE shall initiate a Registration procedure immediately after the acknowledgement to re-negotiate MICO mode with the network.
 Steps 3b, 3c, 3d and step 4 are skipped.